ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_3laws_supervisor.md

 This is disabled by default, but you may enable it if desired and configure each topic or process source.
 Individual nodes can also be configured and monitored for expected input and output.

-Once you are done making changes on this page, click the “Save” button at the bottom of the page to save your configuration.
+Once you are done making changes on this page, click the "Save" button at the bottom of the page to save your configuration.
 At this point, all 6 tabs should be white meaning that the configuration is complete and valid.
 If any tab is yellow, it means that there are still required fields that need to be filled in.
 Save again once complete.